 After the Storm (& the next one)

 No one wants a disastrous storm, but there is something holy and sacred about helping one another clean-up.
 We hope that our showing up is a reminder of God’s love and ongoing work of restoration.

 After Hurricane Harvey we sent two teams of relief workers to Houston and Beaumont and donated over $2,000 to families starting over.

 That same year, after Hurricane Maria, we partnered with Convoy of Hope to help those in Puerto Rico.

-Locally, we’ve had opportunities to help after flooding, and in 2019 we cleared downed trees following back to back tornadoes in Ruston and Bethany.
+Locally, we’ve had opportunities to clean up after flooding and ice storms, and clear downed trees following wind and tornadoes.